TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us006/02.tests/readme.md

 1. After being logged, after sellecting a discussion from the homepage list, the user sellects the button reply bellow a comment on the Discussion page.
 2. User types a text in the text box with 10 characters.
     Expected result: Fail
-        * The system answers with a unsuccess message regarding providing the characters boundaries and characters numbers type
+        *  The system answers with an unsuccessful message providing the characters boundaries and character count.
-        * The system displays an error message and doesn't submit the reply.
+        * The system doesn't submit the reply.

 **Test 6:**	User replies to a comment typing more than 10000 characters. - AC3
     Steps:
 1. After being logged, after sellecting a discussion from the homepage list, the user sellects the button reply bellow a comment on the Discussion page.
 2. User types a text in the text box with 10500 characters.
     Expected result: Fail
-        * The system answers with a unsuccess message regarding providing the characters boundaries and characters numbers type
-        * The system displays an error message and doesn't submit the reply.

-**Test 7:** User replies to a comment typing 0 characters. - AC3
-	Steps:
-1. After being logged, after sellecting a discussion from the homepage list, the user sellects the button reply bellow a comment on the Discussion page.
-2. * The system displays an unsuccess message regarding providing the characters boundaries and characters numbers type

-    Expected results: Fail
-        * The system answers with a unsuccess message regarding providing the characters boundaries and characters numbers type.
+        * The system answers with an unsuccessful message providing the characters boundaries and character count.
-        * The system displays an error message and doesn't submit the reply.
+        * The system doesn't submit the reply.